Charitable prom organizations

 Charitable prom organizations are groups, primarily in the United States, that give away prom dresses to high school girls who may not be able to otherwise afford them.
-One such group, The Glass Slipper Project, works with Chicago area girls.
+One such group, The Glass Slipper Project, works with girls in the Chicago area.
 The project has been discussed on the website for The Oprah Winfrey Show and in the Chicago Tribune.
-The Perfect Prom Project is active at the University of Illinois at Urbana–Champaign.
+The Perfect Prom Project is active at the University of Illinois Urbana–Champaign.